jnielsen713/CS125-Final-Project/README.md

 2. Who is using this?

-Youth group leaders/organizers who manage the data for events and students.
+Youth group leaders/organizers who manage the data for events, students, etc.

 3. What do they want to do?